stashed/stash/docs/reference/stash_restore-mysql.md

 ```
       --app-binding string               Name of the app binding
       --bucket string                    Name of the cloud bucket/container (keep empty for local backend)
-      --enable-cache                     Specify weather to enable caching for restic
+      --enable-cache                     Specify whether to enable caching for restic
       --endpoint string                  Endpoint for s3/s3 compatible backend
   -h, --help                             help for restore-mysql
       --hostname string                  Name of the host machine (default "host-0")